 Free Application for Federal Student Aid (FAFSA) – www.FAFSA.gov This is your starting point.

 This is the starting point to provide and summarize family financial information that will be required for many scholarship applications.
 Go online in December to establish your account and passwords.
-The submitted online form must show complete 2015 information so it cannot be filed until after Jan 1, 2016.
 You should file by January 25 to meet BECA's February 18 deadline.
 Maryland's has a March 1, 2021, absolute filing deadline to be eligible for aid from the state of Maryland.
 If you miss this deadline you will not get state aid.
 Be sure to use “.gov” in the address.
 Other sites will allow you to file the FAFSA but may charge you for it.

 Deadline: file by Feb.
 15 to be considered for money in Maryland.